thunderseethe/thunderseethe.github.io/content/posts/emit-base.md

 });
 ```

-Emitting instructions for `strukt` leaves a struct reference on the stack, which we immediately consume to get the `field` of referenced struct.
+Emitting instructions for `strukt` leaves a struct reference on the stack, which we immediately consume to get the `field` of our referenced struct.
 Our conversion `.try_into().unwrap()` takes us from a `usize` to a `u32`, so if our closure captures 4 million or more variables we'll crash.
-But honestly, I suspect the crash will come before this conversion.
+But honestly, in that situation, I suspect the crash will come before this conversion.
-With that we've assembled everything we need to emit wasm from our IR.
+With that we've assembled everything we need to emit Wasm from our IR.

 ## Finishing our Wasm Module

-We glue everything together in `emit_wasm`, our main function for this pass:
+We glue everything together in `emit_wasm`, our main top-level function for this pass:

 ```rs
 fn emit_wasm(